Chapter 9 How to Master Amazon SEO and Move Your Products up the Search Rankings in 2017

 Amazon cares about buyers and selling stuff to those buyers.

 That’s it.
 Yes, that is quite possibly the most obvious statement made by anyone ever.
-But, if you can remember this anytime you are making changes to your listings, and balance that with your own interests, you’ll quickly start making decisions that will help your products sell on Amazon.
+But, if you can remember this anytime you are making Amazon product listing optimizations, and balance that with your own interests, you’ll quickly start making decisions that will help your products sell on Amazon.

 What differentiates A9 from Google Search or other top search engines is Amazon is a buying platform.
 As consumers, we rarely hop on Amazon just for product research.
 We are usually very close to the point of purchase.
 Amazon knows this.